jafingerhut/classbench/parameter_files/README.md

 + the ClassBench technical report, below (especially Section 4 "Parameter Files")

+After writing these notes I then found the file db_generator/README, written by the ClassBench authors.
+See there, too.

 ```
 @Techreport{TT2004a,
   author={Taylor, David E. and Turner, Jonathan S.},